 Shirley Seaside

 After a vehicle struck this log house, the owner had us come in to assess the conditions of the logs and to replace any that were damaged.
 The impact of the vehicle exposed rotten portions of the log house as well as bringing attention to other portions rotting due to very poor eaves-trough water management.
-Some logs had mushrooms growing from them while others were almost completely eaten through by bugs and rot.
 We replaced six log ends and a further five portions of log lengths on various portions of the house.

 The Log House Pub